Syrenate/Solar-System-Sim/README.txt

     - Experiment 2 investigates different integration techniques; this may be modified in simulation_parameters.json under 'integration_method'.
         - Options: 'beeman_integration', 'euler_cromer', or 'direct_euler'.
     - Most experimental data is output to the console, including some simulation data.
     - Interactive matplotlib sliders allow the real-time adjustment of certain parameters.
-PLEASE DONT CHANGE THEM TOO FAST :>

-    - To add, modify or remove a planet, or change simulation parameters, run AddPlanet.py and follow console instructions.
+    - To add, modify or remove a planet, run AddPlanet.py and follow console instructions.